jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 ----
-'''
+**
 Mac Developer wanted for 6 - 12 month contract - Portland, OR
-'''
+**

-Our client is looking for a Mac Developer with strong skills in Cocoa, C++ and [[XCode]].
+Our client is looking for a Mac Developer with strong skills in Cocoa, C++ and General/XCode.
 If interested please email your resume to Allen Faulkner at afaulkner@mainzbradygroup.com and give him a call at 503-430-1706.
 Below is a brief job description.

 Responsibilities
 As a member of a small, responsive development team, you will be responsible for the design and implementation of new features and enhancements for core technology internal to best-of-class font and digital asset applications, owning each task from investigation through release.